dungeonmaster-commits/react-series/README.md

 "# react-series"
-we will wrutre down steps to create the project here.
+we will wrutre down steps to create the project here